Jamnitzer/Metal_VertexStreaming/README.md

 ***

-For each renderFrame we copy our vertex data into a different part of our vertexBuffer.
+For each renderFrameCycle [0, 1, 2] copy our vertexData into a different part of the vertexBuffer.
-This allows for 256 bytes for the current vertex data.
+This example uses 256 bytes for the our vertexData.

 ***
     func update(controller:TViewController)
     {